silviuoprea/checkthat/task1/README.md

 All leaderboard for dev and test data can be found here, https://competitions.codalab.org/competitions/30853.

+*NOTE*: The leaderboard for the Spanish test data is found in a separate leaderboard, https://competitions.codalab.org/competitions/31262.

 ## List of Versions

 * __subtask-1a--bulgarian-v1.0 [2021/02/23]__ - Training/Dev data for subtask-1a--Bukgarian released.
 Containing 2594 tweets for train and 372 tweets for dev.